Written by Nikki Parkinson, for Styling You

 I was a Sunshine Coast “local” for 23 years and a day trip to Noosa (or a staycation) never failed to impress.

-It was a couple of years between visits when Tourism Noosa invited me back for a recent weekend.
+It had been a couple of years between visits when Tourism Noosa invited me back for a recent weekend.

-Arriving for lunch on the water at Ricky’s on Noosa Sound, looking over the ridiculously gorgeous blue river to the North Shore and afterwards driving along Hastings Street to my beachside accommodation at Seahaven Resort, affirmed to me that the piece of my heart that Noosa has always held was still there.
+Arriving for lunch on the water at Ricky’s on Noosa Sound, overlooking the gorgeous blue river to the North Shore and afterwards driving along Hastings Street to my beachside accommodation at Seahaven Resort, affirmed to me that Noosa still has a little piece of my heart.

 If you haven’t been back to Noosa for a while or have an upcoming trip, my seven things not to miss when visiting Noosa might offer fresh inspiration.

-I am a Spa Rat from way back.
+I am a Spa Lover from way back.
 But you knew that didn’t you.
-If you’re heading to Noosa you are indeed spoilt for choice – Ikatan Day Spa (hinterland); Noosa Springs Spa; Stephanie’s Ocean Spa (Pepper’s Resort); and Aqua Day Spa (Sofitel Noosa Pacific Resort – what was Sheraton Noosa).
-All are simply amazing.
-On this weekend I found myself back at Aqua Day Spa, a favourite since it opened, for a La Prairie facial and signature Polynesian body exfoliation and massage.
-It was just what this stressed out business mum needed.
-There may have been drool.
+If you’re heading to Noosa you are indeed spoilt for choice – Ikatan Day Spa (hinterland); Noosa Springs Spa (Noosa Springs Resorty); Stephanie’s Ocean Spa (Pepper’s Resort); and Aqua Day Spa (Sofitel Noosa Pacific Resort).
+All are amazing.
+On this particular weekend, I found myself back at Aqua Day Spa, a personal favourite, for a La Prairie facial and signature Polynesian body exfoliation and massage.
+There was deep relaxation.
 There was definitely snoring.
 I felt the most relaxed I’d felt in a very long time.
 And my skin?
 Positively glowing.
-Love that when you go into the Aqua Day Spa, it feels like going into a space where you feel like you could be anywhere – a world away from anywhere.
+Stepping into the Aqua Day Spa is like stepping into your own little haven - a world away from anywhere.
 You also have access to the hydro/aqua therapy area to enjoy and relax after your treatment.

-Hastings Street would have to be one of my favourite strip shopping destinations.
+Hastings Street is one of my all-time favourite strip shopping destinations.
 You can’t help but be cheered up by a shuffle down one side of the street, looping back on the other.
 Browse and shop in a mix of independent boutiques and chain stores for everything from fashion items to home and gift wares.
 My favourites include: Zambezee Boutique, Signature on Hastings and Alterior Motif.
 Mr SY was particularly taken with Orlebar Brown and he always checks out his favourite, Noosa Longboards.

 3. Sip on cocktails … and coffee.
-There is always time for a coffee stop at Aromas, a Noosa stalwart since Australians started their love affair with cafe-style coffee.
+There is always time for a coffee stop at Aromas, a long-time Noosa institution.
 Take a front-row seat and watch the passing parade.
 You’ll probably see someone you know – or someone famous.
 At the other end of the day, find yourself at Miss Moneypenny’s for a cocktail list like no other.

 Dining out in Noosa has always been a gastronomic delight.
 Back in the day it was Palmer’s, Barry’s on the Beach and Cafe le Monde.
-Palmer’s and Barry’s has long gone but iconic Cafe le Monde still stands.
-Other Noosa dining legends have also entered the mix – Bistro C, Season, Sails, Wasabi and Rickys (do try the Moreton Bay bug brioche roll and fried three-cheese stuffed olives pictured below) are firm favourites.
+While Palmer’s and Barry’s have long gone, the iconic Cafe le Monde still stands.
+Other Noosa dining legends have also entered the mix – Bistro C, Season, Locale, and Rickys (don't miss the Moreton Bay bug brioche roll and fried three-cheese stuffed olives pictured below).

 Good food in Noosa isn’t just about indulgence dining either.
 Treat your body to a healthy breakfast (pictured) or lunch at Vanilla Food.
-It may be a locals’ secret but well worth the drive off the tourist strip.
+It may be a locals’ secret but well worth the short trip over Noosa Hill to Noosa Junction.

 As for the outdoors’ exercise option, you simply cannot go past a walk in Noosa National Park.
 As I’m training at the moment for Sydney Coastrek, it was the perfect way to smash out 10km and take in the world-famous view.